Rabobank

 Rabobank ([ˈraːboːbɑŋk]; full name: Coöperatieve Rabobank U.A.) is a Dutch multinational banking and financial services company headquartered in Utrecht, Netherlands.
 The group comprises 89 local Dutch Rabobanks (2019), a central organisation (Rabobank Nederland), and many specialised international offices and subsidiaries.
 Food and agribusiness constitute the primary international focus of the Rabobank Group.
 Rabobank is the second-largest bank in the Netherlands in terms of total assets.

-A 2013 scandal resulted in a $1 billion fine for unscrupulous trading practices, which included the manipulation of LIBOR currency rates worldwide.
-Chief Executive Piet Moerland resigned immediately as a result.
+In terms of Tier 1 capital, the organisation is among the 50 largest financial institutions in the world.
+As of 2022, total assets amount to €628 billion with a net profit of €2.7 billion.

-In terms of Tier 1 capital, the organisation is among the 30 largest financial institutions in the world.
-As of December 2014, total assets amount to €681 billion with a net profit of €1.8 billion.
-Global Finance ranks Rabobank 25th in its survey of "the world's safest banks".
+Rabobank has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 Rooted in agriculture, Rabobank is set up as a federation of local credit unions that offer services to the local markets.